gigobyte/HLTV/README.md

   ...
 })
 ```
-The callback receives an array of objects with the following schema:
+Results in an array of objects with the following schema:

 Property | Type | Note
 ---|---|---|
 time | string | Will be undefined if the match is live or finished
 team1 | string
-team1Id | string
+team1Id | int
 team2 | string
-team2Id | string
+team2Id | int
 map | string | Only exists if the match is BO1
 format | string |
 label | string | Mainly used when the teams are still unknown (e.g. "iBP Masters Grand Final")